PennyLaneAI/pennylane/doc/introduction/mid_circuit_measurements.rst

 +--------------------------+-------------------------------------------+------------------------------------------------+-------------------------------------------+----------------------------------+

 :math:`{}^1` In principle, parameter-shift differentiation is supported as long as no postselection is used.
-Parameters within ``qml.cond``\ itionally applied operations will fall back to finite differences, so that a proper value for ``h`` should be provided, see :func:`~.pennylane.gradients.finite_diff`.
+Parameters within conditionally applied operations will fall back to finite differences, so that a proper value for ``h`` should be provided, see :func:`~.pennylane.gradients.finite_diff`.